 TLDR; This is the story of how we used the Coach.me app to build an ongoing 15,000+ person experiment to compare popular diets.
 The good news is that dieting works, especially if it means giving up sugar and fast food.
 See our charts below or take our weight loss calculator.
-Or better, join one of our diets and contribute to science.

 But are those results legit?
 If I picked a person at random out of a crowd, could they expect to see the same results?
 Almost immediately after publishing the results we started getting feedback about experimental bias.

 This first study was biased in hard-to-know ways by the demographics of Tim’s audience (maybe they’re all really heavy).
 That’s a fixable problem, so we set off to redo the study in a bigger and more rigorous way.

 That led to the Quantified Diet, our quest to verify and compare every popular diet.
 We now have initial results for ten diets.
 This is the story of our experiment and how we’re interpreting the diet data we’ve collected.

 To understand bias, here’s quick alternative explanation for our initial Slow-Carb data: a group of highly motivated, very overweight people joined the diet and lost what, for them, is a very small amount of weight.
 In this alternative explanation, the results really are not very interesting and they definitely aren’t generalizable.

 However, we had some advice from academics at Berkeley aimed specifically at overcoming the biases of the people who were self-selecting into our study.
 The keys: a control group following non-diet advice and randomized assignment into a comparative group of diets.

 Our Experimental Design